Alan Burke (director): Biography

 Burke was born in the Hawthorn suburb of Melbourne, Victoria in 1923.

 Burke was interested in theatre from a young age and began writing plays.
 One of them Follow Suit debuted in 1941.
 According to The Argus "Alan is aged only 17 years, but has been turning out plays so prolifically for the past 4 or 5 years that he must now be reckoned a veteran playwright.
 Most surprising of all is that there's nothing "youthful" in his writings.
 Most of his efforts have had all the sophistication and wit of a Coward."

 He served in the army from 1941 until 1946.
 He did a Bachelor of Arts at the University of Melbourne where he was heavily involved in the dramatic society.
 In 1948 he became a member of the Old Vic Company when they were touring Australia.

 He worked with the Melbourne Little Theatre, notably with Frank Thring, and toured Victoria with several shows.
 He moved to Sydney, where he produced plays for the Metropolitan Theatre and Sydney University.

 In December 1951 he was appointed as producer-manager of the Canberra Repertory Society, which he did for two years.
-Burke went overseas for three years on a UNSECO fellowship, in England, Europe and the United States.
+Burke went overseas for three years on a UNESCO fellowship, in England, Europe and the United States.
 On his travels he met Thornton Wilder.

 In 1954 in England in attended a two-month BBC television training course run by Royston Morley.
 He directed six plays in England.
 He returned to Australia in 1956 at the request of Neil Hutchinson to work with the Australian Elizabethan Theatre Trust where he directed eight plays and an opera.

 He also wrote the book to a popular musical, Lola Montez.